Kate Ryan: 2001–2003: Career beginnings and Different

-2004–2007: Stronger and Alive
+2004–2005: Stronger

-In 2004, Ryan released a second album in Europe, titled Stronger, that also contained her remarkable dance-pop style.
-The album's lead single, "Only If I", met with a modest success across Europe.
-A cover of Cock Robin's "The Promise You Made" became the second single, earning even greater success.
-It was also recorded in French as "La Promesse".
-Pop ballad "Goodbye" was released as the third single, meeting with considerable success.
-In 2005 Kate Ryan's music appeared in North America on Water Music Records.
+In 2004, Ryan released her second album, Stronger.
+Its lead single, "Only If I", met with modest success, while a cover of Cock Robin's "The Promise You Made" (also recorded in French as "La Promesse") performed more strongly.
+The ballad "Goodbye" followed as a third single.
+The album and its singles were issued in North America in 2005.